ebartz/ranger/tests/validation/tests/v1_api/README.md

-# New rancher client for new API v1
+# New ranger client for new API v1
 Before we dive into the technical details, let's clarify a confusion here:

 Yes, the new API is v1, and the old API is v3.

-The new API is v1 because it is the beginning of Rancher's new API framework which is used for Rancher's new UI, i.e. the cluster explorer, to talk with the backend.
+The new API is v1 because it is the beginning of Ranger's new API framework which is used for Ranger's new UI, i.e. the cluster explorer, to talk with the backend.

-The support for the new v1 API is added to the [Rancher client module](https://github.com/rancher/client-python).
+The support for the new v1 API is added to the [Ranger client module](https://github.com/ranger/client-python).

 There are two levels of the client: admin client and cluster client.